 An information sheet (pdf, 0.6 MB)(opens new window) and leaflet (pdf, 184 KB)(opens new window) are also available to download, to help community groups decide whether to apply for a Neighbourhood Planning Area and how to do so.
 Please note that only one organisation can be designated for each Neighbourhood Planning Area.

 In October 2013 Redcliffe Neighbourhood Development Forum formally requested to amend their Neighbourhood Planning Area boundary, designated on 30th July 2012.
 Formal consultation on the proposed area took place between 12th October and 22nd November 2013.
-No objections were recieved so it is anticipated that the Redcliffe Neighbourhood Planning Area will be re-designated shortly.
+No objections were received and the Council can now confirm that the wider boundary of the application area, is an appropriate boundary for the preparation of a neighbourhood development plan and can be confirmed as the designated neighbourhood planning area for Redcliffe (pdf, 3.4 MB)(opens new window).
 Details are available on the Council's Neighbourhood Planning Redcliffe web-page.